Last Updated October 21, 2021

 14. Data Retention

-The Company retains information it uses for its Services for no more than 7 years, and expires certain cookies, including cookies directed to European users, after 13 months.
-Except as permitted by law, we may aggregate de-identified or non-identified user information (e.g., to create group-level data), which we may keep for an indefinite period.
+The Company expires certain cookies, including cookies directed to European users, after 12 months.
+Except as permitted by law, we may retain aggregated and anonymized user information (e.g., to create group-level data), for an indefinite period but usually no more than 2 years.

 15. Information Security